adamnicholson/Chief/README.md

 ## Queued Commands

-By default, commands are executed by the `SynchronousCommandBus`, which handles them straight away.
-You may however wish to queue commands to be executed later.
-This is where the `QueueingCommandBus` comes in.
+Commands are often used for 'actions' on your domain (eg. send an email, create a user, log an event, etc).
+For these type of commands where you don't need an immediate response you may wish to queue them to be executed later.
+This is where the `QueueableCommand` interface and the `QueueingCommandBus` come in.

-To use the `QueueingCommandBus`, you must first implement the `CommandBusQueuer` interface with your desired queue package:
+Firstly, to use the `QueueingCommandBus`, you must first implement the `CommandBusQueuer` interface with your desired queue package:

     interface CommandBusQueuer
     {